 About 97% of Rwanda's coffee plants are the Arabica varietal, Bourbon.
 Also cultivated are smaller quantities of the Catuai and Caturra varietals.
 The Catuai is a high-yielding Arabica cultivar derived from the Mundo Novo and Caturra varietals.
 It was first produced in the 1950s by the Institute of Agronomics in Campina, Brazil, in an attempt to breed a high-yield, pest-resistant plant with strong and flavourful coffee cherries.
 You may also find the Coffea Arabica varietal Mayaguez, which actually originated from South Sudan and Ethiopia but is now being cultivated worldwide as farmers have grown coffee plants from its seeds.

 In Rwanda coffee growing regions, the coffee plants flower in September and October and the cherries, most of which are hand-picked, are harvested in the rainy season that runs from March to May.
-Most of the green coffee is wet-processed, often at a communal washing station shared by numerous coffee farmers.
+Most of the green coffee beans are wet-processed, often at a communal washing station shared by numerous coffee farmers.

 History of Coffee in Rwanda